eliasfloreteng/language-security-project/README.md

 # Python Pickle Module Security Vulnerability Demonstration

-## Background

-Python's `pickle` module is used for serializing and deserializing Python objects.
-"Pickling" converts a Python object hierarchy into a byte stream, and "unpickling" converts that byte stream back into an object hierarchy.
-While convenient for persisting data or inter-process communication, the `pickle` module is explicitly documented as **not secure** for untrusted data.
-Maliciously crafted pickle data can lead to arbitrary code execution during the unpickling process.
-This vulnerability arises because the pickle byte stream contains opcodes that are executed sequentially upon deserialization, including the ability to call arbitrary functions with supplied arguments via the `__reduce__` method.
+This project explores the security risks of Python's `pickle` module, which is used for serializing and deserializing objects but is explicitly insecure for untrusted data, as maliciously crafted pickle data can lead to arbitrary code execution during unpickling.
+The goal is to demonstrate how manipulated pickled files can achieve arbitrary code execution and to propose mitigation strategies or safer alternatives for deserializing Python objects.
+This work is part of the Language-Based Security course at KTH (DD2525).

-## Methodology
+## Demonstrations

 This project includes two main demonstrations of pickle deserialization vulnerabilities: